ozzi-/microblog/README.md

 # µblog
-Easy to setup & configure PHP only blog.
+Easy to setup, integrate into existing pages and customize micro blog.
+Requires PHP only (no database needed).

 # Adding content
-Blog posts are stored as html files, so you can use whatever markup you like.
+Blog posts are stored as html files, so you can use whatever mark-up you like.
-Every blogpost consists of two files, one containing the blog content itself, the other containing the title (and presumably the date).
-The order of the posts is managed by the filenames, thats why all files should be named like the following {incrementing number}.html
+The first line of the file is interpreted as the post title.
+The order of the posts is managed by the file names, that's why all files should be named like the following {incrementing number}.html

+# Changing the design
+In the templates folder you can tweak µblog design easily.

 # Live demo
 Everybody likes live demos!